Should I be making estimated tax payments?

 No underpayment penalty will be assessed.

 There is a catch though: payments have to be made consistently through-out the year.
 You can’t make one big payment in December and think you’re covered.
 No, no, the IRS wants their money in real time (you greedy, selfish taxpayer, you 😑).
 Remember, your taxes begin accruing the moment you earn your first dollar.
-Consequently, the IRS requires that payments be made quarterly in order to avoid being frozen in carbonite--err the 6% underpayment penalty.
+Consequently, the IRS requires you to file quarterly taxes payments four times a year in order to avoid being frozen in carbonite--err the 6% underpayment penalty.

 Estimated tax payments are due on or before the following dates:

-If those dates fall on a weekend or federal holiday, you generally have until the next business day to send them in.
+If you miss the quarterly tax payment, there is a penalty.
+There is a possibility those dates fall on a weekend or federal holiday.
+If that happens, you generally have until the next business day to send them in.
 Payments can be made online or through the mail.
 If you aren’t sure how much to pay, never fear!
 Keeper has your back.
 Check out our handy-dandy quarterly tax calculator to figure out how much you should pay.